vimotest/viewmodel-classification/README.md

 ## Meta-Check ChatGPT Scan Results

 Sometimes ChatGPT was not sure what to classify and wrote something about its decision.
 We searched for those decisions systematically.
-We re-checked the chatgpt scans classified as `A` by systematically searching all analysis texts for:
+We re-checked the chatgpt scans not classified as `B` or `C` by systematically searching all analysis texts for indications, see `ChatGptUnsureChecker.kt`.
-* "but" OR "however"
-* "considered" AND ("deviation" OR "extension")

 ## Grabbing Paper Resources